mobilabsolutions/stash-sdk-ios/README.md

 let registrationManager = Stash.getRegistrationManager()
 ```

-As the Stash SDK allows the usage of multiple PSPs, when registering a payment method you need to set the PSP you want to use for that particular payment method.
+As the Stash!
+SDK allows the usage of multiple PSPs, when registering a payment method you need to set the PSP you want to use for that particular payment method.
 Depending on the payment method that is being used, some registration methods could require additional data.

 ### Using the Module UI for Adding a Payment Method